December 15, 2020

 Electric sensation

 The feelings are hard to describe often.
-The syndrome is not generally defined by people with RLS as muscle cramp or numbness.
+The syndrome is not generally defined by people with RLS as a muscle cramp or numbness.
 However they do consistently define the need to lift their legs.

 It is normal for the severity of symptoms to fluctuate.
 Often for stretches of time, signs fade, and come back.

-Whether to see practitioner
+Whether to see a practitioner

 Most patients with RLS seldom pursue medical treatment because they are concerned that they will not be taken seriously.